rets-ci/wp-rets-client/wp-content/plugins/wp-stateless/readme.txt

 * Initial public release.

 == Changelog ==

+= 1.9.2 =
+* Added ability to modify default bucket link via 'wp_stateless_bucket_link' filter.
+* Added checking of connection to GCS once per four hours instead of doing it on every page load.
+* Google SDK was moved from vendor dir.
+So it's not loaded on every page load anymore, but only when it's required.
+* Updated Composer Autoload logic.
+* Reverted all changes included to 1.9.1 version because of conflicts.

 = 1.9.0 =
 * Added new ability to define cacheControl for remote objects.